RPi-Distro/pi-gen/README.md

    will not be included in the image, making it safe to use an `apt-cacher` or similar package for development.

+   If you have Docker installed, you can set up a local apt caching proxy to like speed up subsequent builds like this:

+       docker-compose up -d
+       echo 'APT_PROXY=http://172.17.0.1:3142' >> config

  * `BASE_DIR`  (Default: location of `build.sh`)

    **CAUTION**: Currently, changing this value will probably break build.sh